Important Dates for Wyoming Elections 2026

 Unlike some other states, you do not need a specific reason to request an absentee ballot in Wyoming.

 Any registered voter in Wyoming may request an absentee ballot for any or all elections ONLY within the calendar year in which the election is held but not on the day of the election.
-When requesting an absentee ballot, you must provide the following voter and absentee ballot request information:
+Learn more about what you need in order to request an Absentee Ballot on the Wyoming Secretary of State website.

 You can submit your request in a variety of ways: